Jon Schaffer

-Schaffer is a founding lifetime member of the far-right Oath Keepers militia.
-In April 2021, he pleaded guilty to two crimes related to his participation in the storming of the United States Capitol.
+Schaffer pleaded guilty to crimes related to his participation in the January 6 United States Capitol attack in 2021 and was sentenced to three years probation before being pardoned in 2025.

 Early life

 Schaffer was originally introduced to rock music at the age of three.
 His older sister introduced Jon to bands such as Black Sabbath, Deep Purple, Alice Cooper, and Blue Öyster Cult.
 In 1979, at the age of eleven, Schaffer attended a Kiss concert with his father.
 Since then, he has said that this was the moment when he realized what he wanted to do for a living.

 Schaffer went to a Lutheran school for five years, during which he developed a lot of anger and rebellion, due to the abusive nature of the pastors.
 Allegedly, on one occasion, one of the pastors "shoved a bar of soap down Schaffer's throat", because the pastor felt threatened by his refusal to submit, after he could not answer Schaffer's questions about evolution versus creationism.
 According to Schaffer, this had an effect on him forming a band, so that he could "prove these people wrong".

 In 1984, at the age of 16, Schaffer moved to Tampa, Florida.
 Shortly before he left, one of Schaffer's childhood friends died in a motorcycle accident, which made Schaffer even more determined to move to Florida and start a band.
 While in Tampa, Schaffer slept in his car.
 Later he nearly lost his life in a car accident, after which he got an apartment and a job as a roofer.